 College of Wooster:

 Bachelors in Arts, Music Performance

-Master in Music, Saxophone
+Masters in Music, Saxophone Performance

 I enjoy teaching students of all ages.
 Some are younger students, in middle school or high school who are seeking lessons for band.

 Some are passionate amateurs who want to pick up a new hobby.
 I recently taught a former US Circuit Judge who wanted to learn flute (91 years old!).

 I also teach younger students who just can't wait to get started on an instrument.
 This is usually in the form of Ukulele or Recorder Lessons.